devstroop/SoftEtherRust/crates/vpnclient/EVENTS.md

 - Change snapshots only emitted on material change (IP, mask, router, DNS list).
 - DNS list truncated (4 entries normal, 8 in verbose mode).
 - Periodic metrics controlled by interval setting; final metrics always emitted on disconnect (if DHCP enabled).

+Dataplane lifecycle / failure visibility (Option A minimal recovery):
+- 292 emitted when a link is registered.
+- 293 emitted on TX failure (no eligible links or enqueue error).
+- 291 emitted when a defunct link is removed after enqueue error.

 ## Parsing Guidance